Is a Saluki right for me?

 How long does it take to get a puppy?

 I only breed when I am ready to take the next step in my breeding program and can give a litter the time and attention it needs.
 Sometimes there may be years between a litter.
-If you are prepared to wait for a puppy, I keep a waiting list of interested people.
+Check my puppies page for more information.

 Where can I get a rescue Saluki?